Top 10 Enterprise Architecture Tools in 2026 & How to Choose

 Pros

-- You can build tools directly on top of your architecture with real-time data and connections.
+• You can build tools directly on top of your real enterprise systems/data while enforcing your access and governance rules.

 Cons